hacss/hacss.github.io/src/syntax-guide.md

 Context may be used to affect the style of an element based on its relationship to another element.
-Context is the combination of an arbitrary class name applied to the context element, along with any applicable pseudo-selectors, and a combinator describing the relationship:
+Context is the combination of an arbitrary class name applied to the context element, along with any applicable pseudo selectors, and a combinator describing the relationship:

 * An underscore (`_`) indicates that the context element can be any ancestor.